This page tells you about the biological therapy rituximab and its possible side effects. There is information about

 - A runny nose (rhinitis) – this is usually mild and goes away within an hour of the infusion

 - Loss of fertility – after rituximab treatment you may not be able to become pregnant or father a child.
 Talk to your doctor before starting treatment if you plan to have a baby in the future.
-Men may be able to bank sperm before starting the treatment
+Men may be able to store sperm before starting the treatment

 Between 1 and 10 in every 100 people have one or more of these.